sondr3/generator-jekyllized/README.md

 [![NPM version](https://badge.fury.io/js/generator-jekyllized.png)](http://badge.fury.io/js/generator-jekyllized) [![Coverage Status](https://coveralls.io/repos/sondr3/generator-jekyllized/badge.png)](https://coveralls.io/r/sondr3/generator-jekyllized) [![Code Climate](https://codeclimate.com/github/sondr3/generator-jekyllized/badges/gpa.svg)](https://codeclimate.com/github/sondr3/generator-jekyllized)

-### Development is happening on the [beta][beta] branch!

 *Waiting on Gulp 4.0 to be released for the beta to go back to being the main version of Jekyllized.
 If you want to try it as it is right now you can install it from NPM under the `next` tag.
 Just read the installation instructions!*

-## Overview
+## Introduction

-Jekyllized is a very opinionated [Yeoman][yeoman] generator for very quickly and effortlessly allowing you to build [Jekyll][jekyll] based sites with [Gulp][gulp].
-Get started using [Yo][yo] to scaffold your site and start developing.
-Your assets are automatically updated when developing and injected into your browser with [BrowserSync][browsersync] and are also optimized when you're ready to publish.
+`generator-jekyllized` is a very opinionated [Yeoman][yeoman] generator built with [Jekyll][jekyll] and [gulp][gulp].
+You will be able to quickly scaffold your site and start developing.
+As you are working on your site your assets will automatically be updated and injected into your browser as well as your posts.
+When you are done developing and want to publish it you are two commands away from having everything optimized and published.

 ## Features
 > Rapidly prototype

-When developing locally all your changes are automatically injected into your browser.
-Change the background color of your website in SCSS and it will automatically be built by [libsass][libsass], prefixed with [AutoPrefixer][autoprefixer] and have source maps included.
-JavaScript is the same, the changes are automatically injected and source maps are included.
-Jekyll is also automatically reloaded when you change something in a post, and the browser updates accordingly.
-Simple and rapid prototyping.
+While developing locally everything you change will automatically be updated and injected into your browser.
+Changing your SCSS or JavaScript files will automatically updated them, create sourcemaps and inject them.
+Writing or editing posts and pages for your website will do the same.
+Simple and effective.

 > Jekyll

-Built on top of a modern and mature base, you get the full power of Jekyll to power your site.
-Automatically have a sitemap and Atom feed generated, archives for your tags and categories and more.
+Built on top of Jekyll 3, you get a mature and stable base with the full power that Jekyll brings you.
+You'll have sitemaps and Atom feeds generated, archives for your posts created and SEO meta data tags added to your posts and pages.

 > Optimize your assets

-Done with developing and ready for publishing?
-Jekyllized has you covered there as well, running the generator with `--prod` makes everything run with production settings: optimize, minify, gzip and cache bust your CSS and JS.
-Gzip and minify your HTML.
-Optimize your images.
+When you are done developing you can have your assets optimized and injected correctly into your HTML.
+Your assets will be minified, compressed with gzip, cache busted and otherwise optimized.
+Your images will be run through compressors to save space and even your HTML will be minified.

 > Deploying

-Support for deploying to either Amazon S3, Github Pages or via Rsync, you're covered when everything is ready.
-Run a single command after your site is build with production settings (`gulp deploy`) and your site is uploaded to your choice of platform.
+Finally, once everything is done and you are ready to publish your site, you can do it via either Amazon S3, Github Pages or Rsync.
+With a single command your new/updated site is uploaded to your platform of choice.

 ## Getting started